LEMON-Mapping: Loop-Enhanced Large-Scale Multi-Session Point Cloud Merging and Optimization for Globally Consistent Mapping: Experiments

 To understand the contribution of each component in our framework, we perform ablation experiments on the S3E, GEODE, MARS-LVIG datasets, as well as our self-collected dataset.
 All sequences of our self-collected dataset are divided into two sessions.
-Our ablation experiment consists of the following two parts.

-First, we conduct an ablation experiment on the loop recall in Section \ref{subsection:loopprocessing}.
-We compare the performance of the first pose graph optimization with and without loop recall (LR) using RMSE of the ATE (m), reported in the table as “RMSE $w/$ LR” and “RMSE $w/o$ LR,” respectively.
-Because the S3E dataset contains a large number of complex scenes that combine unstructured and structured data, as well as many scenes with high similarity, it is easy to have a large number of false loops, so we use it as the ablation dataset for loop recall.

-Table \ref{table:loop_recall} shows the number of loops in different loop processing stages, as well as the results of the first pose graph optimization with and without loop recall.
-The experimental results show that the first PGO achieves smaller errors and better performances when mistakenly rejected loops are recalled.
-Beyond its impact on PGO, loop recall also introduces additional constraints that benefit subsequent bundle adjustment.

-Fig.~\ref{fig:looprecall} illustrates the results of the first ablation experiment in our laboratory scene. (a) presents the global map generated with the loop recall step. (b) and (c) compare the local mapping results without and with loop recall, respectively.
-It is evident that the loop recall introduces additional constraints that significantly improve point cloud alignment within the selected region.

-Second, we evaluate the performance of three variants in our map merging module: (1) First Pose Graph Optimization only (FPGO), (2) First Pose Graph Optimization and Spatial Bundle Adjustment (FPGO + BA) and (3) the full LEMON-Mapping system (LEMON Full).
-RMSE of the ATE (m) is used for quantitative comparison.
+We evaluate the performance of three variants in our map merging module: (1) First Pose Graph Optimization only (FPGO), (2) First Pose Graph Optimization and Spatial Bundle Adjustment (FPGO + BA) and (3) the full LEMON-Mapping system (LEMON Full).
+The RMSE of the ATE (m) is used for quantitative comparison.

 Table~\ref{table:ablation} summarizes the results, with the best values highlighted in bold.
 The complete framework consistently achieves the lowest RMSE, validating the effectiveness of combining spatial BA and two PGO steps.
 For the variant of FPGO + BA, although local BA improves relative accuracy, it may disrupt the continuity of odometry since it only refines loop regions.
 Consequently, its standalone use can increase RMSE compared to FPGO alone.
 However, the last PGO integrates both local BA constraints and odometry continuity, propagating local accuracy to the global map and significantly reducing RMSE.